ddmitov/perl-executing-browser/doc/SETTINGS.md

 ``shutdown_command`` is not needed if the local server uses a WebSocket connection to detect when PEB is disconnected and shut down on its own - see the [Tabula](https://github.com/ddmitov/tabula) application for an example.

 ## Selecting Files and Folders
-Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed from the name of the JavaScript object with the settings of the wanted dialog and a ``.dialog`` extension.
+Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed of the name of the JavaScript settings object for the wanted dialog and a ``.dialog`` extension.

-A JavaScript settings object for a filesystem dialog takes only two arguments:
+A JavaScript settings object for a filesystem dialog has only two object properties:

 * **type**
   ``String`` containing one of the following:

   * ``single-file``
-  The actual opening of any existing file is performed by a Perl script and not by PEB.
+  The actual opening of an existing file is performed by a Perl script and not by PEB.

   * ``multiple-files``
   When multiple files are selected, different filenames are separated by a semicolon ``;``

   * ``new-file-name``
-  The actual creation of any new file is performed by a Perl script and not by PEB.
+  The actual creation of a new file is performed by a Perl script and not by PEB.

   * ``directory``
-  When using the ``directory`` type of dialog, an existing or a new directory may be selected.
+  When ``directory`` type of dialog is used, an existing or a new directory may be selected.
-  Any new directory will be created immediately by PEB.
+  Any new directory will be immediately created by PEB.

 * **receiverFunction**
-executed by PEB after the user has selected files or folders, takes selected files or folders as its only argument
+  It is executed by PEB after the user has selected files or folders and takes them as its only argument.

+An example code of a dialog for selecting a single file:

 ```html
 <a href="select_file.dialog">Select existing file</a>